 Architecture

-Nagore Dargah covers an area of 5 acres enclosed by a compound wall.
-The main complex has four entrances, one in each direction.
-The Dargah has five minarets in different heights.
-The tallest one has a height of 131 ft.
-The other four minarets are Sahib Minara (77 ft), Thalaimattu Minara (93.5 ft), Muthubaq Minara (93.25 ft) and Ottu Minara (80 ft).
-The central part of the tomb houses the tomb of Saint Shahul Hameed.
-The tomb can be approached through seven thresholds, three of which are made of gold and the remaining four of silver.
-The dargah houses the tombs of Shahul, his son Yusuf and his daughter-in-law Saeeda Sultana Biwi.
+Nagore Dargah spreads across an area of approximately 5 acres and is enclosed by a protective compound wall.
+The main complex features four grand entrances, facing all four cardinal directions.
+Additionally, the dargah showcases five towering minarets of varying heights.
+The tallest minaret rises to an impressive 131 feet, while the others include Sahib Minara (77 ft), Thalaimattu Minara (93.5 ft), Muthubaq Minara (93.25 ft), and Ottu Minara (80 ft).
+At the heart of the complex lies the tomb of Saint Shahul Hameed.
+Devotees reach the sanctum through seven thresholds, of which three are crafted in gold and four in silver.
+Moreover, the dargah also houses the tombs of Shahul Hameed, his son Yusuf, and his daughter-in-law Saeeda Sultana Biwi.

 Nagore Dargah Timings & Festivals